ayqazi/mac-minikube-config/README.md

 # mac-minikube-config

-Holds the Kubernetes manifests to set up the minikube cluster on my local Mac.
-Synced with ArgoCD, also running on the same minikube cluster.
+Holds the Kubernetes manifests to set up a minikube cluster.
+Designed to be synced with ArgoCD running in the same cluster.

-If using ArgoCD, create a new ArgoCD Application for each dir with the command-line or the UI.
+Use the CLI or UI to create a new ArgoCD Application for each directory with manifests in it.

-Check the README in each dir to see if deploying those manifests will require any secrets.
+Check the README in each dir to see if deploying those manifests will require secrets to be set or any other set up.

 ## Creating secrets